gilmation/ip/README.md

-## A Sinatra App - Returns IP of incoming HTTP request (uses basic auth)
+## Use Sinatra to return the IP of the incoming HTTP request (uses basic auth)

 To run this locally you'll need to add a config/application.yml file, with the following keys, which Figaro will then load up: